Behçet's disease: Cause

 The cause is not well-defined, but it is primarily characterized by auto-inflammation of the blood vessels.
-Although sometimes erroneously referred to as a diagnosis of exclusion, the diagnosis can sometimes be reached by pathologic examination of the affected areas.
+Although mostly a diagnosis of exclusion, diagnosis can sometimes be reached by pathologic examination of the affected areas.

-The primary mechanism of the damage is autoimmune, which by definition is an overactive immune system that targets the patient's own body.
-The involvement of a subset of T cells (Th17) seems to be important.
-The primary cause is not well known.
-In fact, no one knows yet why the immune system starts to behave this way in Behçet's disease.
-There does however seem to be a genetic component involved, as first degree relatives of the affected patients are often affected in more than the expected proportion for the general population.
+The primary mechanism of the damage is autoimmune (i.e. an overactive immune system targeting the patient's own tissues), with research poiting towards involvement of (Th17), a subset of T cells.
+The primary cause(s) and/or trigger(s) remain unknown.
 Research suggests that previous infections may provoke the autoimmune responses present in Behçet's disease.
 Heat shock proteins (HSPs) are present in some bacteria and serve as a "danger signal" to the immune system.
 However, some HSPs share a similarity in bacteria and humans.
 The anti-HSP60 and anti-HSP65 antibodies that target HSPs produced by Streptococci (including S. sanguinis and S. pyogenes) and Mycobacterium tuberculosis can also target human HSPs, leading to immune responses linked to uveitis and various symptoms shown in parenchymal neuro-Behçet's disease.

+A genetic component is implied, as first-degree relatives of the affected patients are often affected in more than the expected proportion for the general population.
 An association with the GIMAP ("GTPase of the immunity-associated protein") family of genes on the long arm of chromosome 7 (7q36.1) has been reported.
 Gene locations of single-nucleotide polymorphisms associated with Behçet's disease included GIMAP1, GIMAP2 and GIMAP4.